deepcodebase/inpaint/README.md

 This repo implements a simple PyTorch codebase for training inpainting models with powerful tools including Docker, PyTorchLightning, and Hydra.

-Currently, only DFNet is supported.
-We consider to implement more methods as well as some additional useful utilities for image inpainting.
+Currently, only [DFNet](https://github.com/hughplay/DFNet) is supported.
+More methods as well as some additional useful utilities for image inpainting will be implemented.

 ## Requirements

 - nvidia-docker
 - docker-compose

+## Functionalities

+- PytorchLightning
+    - logging (tensorboard, csv)
+    - checkpoint
+    - DistributedDataParallel
+    - mixed-precision
+- Hydra
+    - flexible configuration system
+    - logging (stream to file, folder structure)
+    - multi-run
+- Others
+    - save sample results

 ## Setup